woodard/libabigail/doc/manuals/abidw.rst

     builds the internal representation of the ABI and exits.
 This option is usually useful for debugging purposes.

+  * ``--suppressions | suppr`` <*path-to-suppression-specifications-file*>

+    Use a :ref:`suppression specification <suppr_spec_label>` file
+    located at *path-to-suppression-specifications-file*.
+Note that
+    this option can appear multiple times on the command line.
+In that case, all of the provided suppression specification files are taken into account.
+ABI artifacts matched by the suppression specifications are suppressed from the output of this tool.

+  * ``--headers-dir | --hd`` <headers-directory-path-1>

+    Specifies where to find the public headers of the first shared library that the tool has to consider.
+The tool will thus filter out types that are not defined in public headers.

   * ``--check-alternate-debug-info`` <*elf-path*>

     If the debug info for the file *elf-path* contains a reference to